vqpy/vqpy/README.md

 Please check out our examples below for details.

-The development of VQPy was initiated by [Harry Xu](http://www.cs.ucla.edu/~harryxu)'s group at UCLA, and has evovled over the time into a community effort, involving folks from both academia and industry.
+The development of VQPy was initiated by [Harry Xu](http://www.cs.ucla.edu/~harryxu)'s group at UCLA, and has evolved over time into a community effort, involving folks from both academia and industry.
 VQPy is now part of Cisco's [DeepVision platform](https://research.cisco.com/research-projects/deep-vision) which is deployed world-wide to support complex queries over customer videos.

 ## Installation